 The first phase of modern dermatology in the United States (as well as in Continental Europe and Great Britain) dates from roughly 1850 to 1900, coinciding with periods of virulent racism and systemic racial exclusion in America.
 The first regional dermatologic associations began appearing in the United States at least as early as 1869, with the first national organization, the American Dermatological Association, holding its first annual meeting in 1877.
 Yet the specialty did not receive full official recognition until 1932, with the formation of the American Board of Dermatology as the first incorporated entity charged with setting and maintaining the standards for the practice of dermatology and syphilology.
 Shortly after this, the American Academy of Dermatology made its appearance in 1939; with over 19,000 members, it is the largest member-based organization for dermatologists in America and worldwide.
 As was the case in other medical specialties and within the professions at large, African Americans were pointedly excluded from these organizations for many years and were forced to establish their own separate associations and networks.

-The men who met during the Cotton States and International Exposition in 1895 to call the NMA ...
+The men who met during the Cotton States and International Exposition in 1895 to call ...